Tangerine Cashew Snapper

 Loads of delicious toppings make this fast-to-fix supperoption stunning to both the palate and the eye. —Crystal Bruns, Iliff, Colorado

 Total TimePrep/Total Time: 30 min.

 - 4 tangerines

 - 1 tablespoon brown sugar

 - 4 red snapper fillets (4 ounces each)

 - 2 green onions, thinly sliced

-- Place fillets in a 13-in. x 9-in. baking dish coated with cooking spray.
+- Place fillets in a 13x9-in. baking dish coated with cooking spray.
 Pour tangerine mixture over fillets; sprinkle with cashews and green onions.
 Bake, uncovered, at 425° for 15-20 minutes or until fish flakes easily with a fork.
-Yield: 4 servings.

 My husband and I both loved this.
 I used rockfish instead of snapper since it was fresher.
 We can't wait to try in in Hawaii on Mahi Mahi!
 It tastes light and tropical.
 There were no leftovers!